 A partnership agreement was executed in July 2021.
 The sponsor is providing work-in-kind services as part of the cost-share agreement.

-A kick-off meeting with VBWD stakeholders was held in August 2021.
 Corps survey crews completed bathymetric surveys in November 2021, drainage infrastructure surveys in January 2022, and critical structure surveys in April 2022.
 The climate assessment was completed in August 2023.
 The team is expected to complete the comprehensive planning study report in September 2023 and close-out activities in early fiscal year 24.

 Congress authorized Section 22 of the Water Resources Development Act of 1974 (Public Law 93‒251), which authorized the Corps’ Planning Assistance to States (PAS) program.